 Simo Häyhä.
-His friends called him Simuna.
-His enemies called him the White Death.
-The deadliest sniper in history, his victims were counted for several hundreds, all of them during the Winter War (1939-40), in which the Red Army of the Soviet Union struggled to defeat a far smaller Finnish Army, which relied amongst other factors, in the sharpshooting skills of men like Simo Häyhä.
-Discover his history below.
+His friends called him Simuna, his enemies, the White Death.
+Regarded as the deadliest sniper that ever existed, his victims are counted by the hundreds, all of them during the Winter War (1939-40), when the mighty Red Army of the Soviet Union struggled to defeat a far smaller Finnish Army, which relied amongst other factors, in the sharpshooting skills of men like Simo Häyhä.
+Read about it below.
+May the hunting begins:

-Snipers.
 Loved by their allies, hated by their foes.
-The cold-blooded, skilful, shooter has hooked our interest like few other modern army members, and has become protagonist for movies and videogames on its own right.
-Although snipers or sharpshooters existed since as early as the Napoleonic wars, it was the Second World War that saw their jump to fame and their training and use in all modern armies, thanks to the widespread use of telescopic sights.
-Camouflage, tracking, surviving and hunting skills complete the set of this widely feared warriors who kill without being seen.
+The cold-blooded, skilful, shooter has hooked our interest like few other members of the modern armed forces, and has become protagonist in movies and videogames on its own right.
+Although snipers, or sharpshooters, existed since as early as the Napoleonic Wars, it was the Second World War that saw their massive use in the modern army, thanks to the widespread use of telescopic sights.
+Camouflage, tracking, surviving and hunting skills complete the set of these widely feared warriors, who kill without being seen.

 #2 Simo’s origins

-Seeing the photo of our friend Simmuna, you’d probably struggle to believe that this short and harmless-looking fellow could have posed such deadly threat to the Soviet soldiers.
+Seeing the photo of our friend Simmuna, you’d probably struggle to believe that this short and harmless-looking fellow could have posed such a deadly threat to the Soviet soldier.
 To understand this, we must go back to his beginnings.
-He was born on 17th December 1905, in Rautjarvi, Grand Duchy of Finland and back then an autonomous part of the Russian Empire.
+He was born on December 17th 1905, in Rautjarvi, then the Grand Duchy of Finland, an autonomous part of the Russian Empire.
 Nowadays, half of Rautjarvi is part of Russia once more.
-This makes Putin happy.

-Simo, or Simuna to his buddies, was the son of farmers, and always declared his love for farming, but he also strived to cultivate his hobbies, particularly hunting and skiing.
+Simo, or Simuna to his friends, was the son of farmers, and always declared his love for farming but he also strived to cultivate his hobbies, particularly hunting and skiing.
 He proved very talented at breeding hunting hounds and also at brewing mixtures that masked his scent while tracking fox and moose.
-‘Eau de rotten eggs’.
-C’est magnifique, Simo.

-At the age of 17, he joined the White Guards, a militia supervised by the Finnish Army.
-Simo wouldn’t waste his time in proving how frightfully accurate his aim was, by wining several regional competitions there.
-The Guards were bolstered with veterans from the First World War, and the Civil War that had followed after Finland’s independence in 1918.
-Their experience was paramount in Simo’s training and, coupled with a lack of ammunition, forced the recruits to hone their skills above average.
-Lifesaving, as time would prove.
+At the age of 17 he joined the White Guards, a militia supervised by the Finnish Army.
+Simo didn’t waste time in proving how frightfully accurate his aim was, and easily won several regional shooting competitions.
+The White Guards were bolstered with veterans from the First World War and the Civil War that had followed after Finland’s independence in 1918, and their experience was paramount in Simo’s training.
+Coupled with a lack of ammunition, it forced the recruits to hone their skills above average.
+A wise policy, as time would prove.

-The fact remains as well, that anticipating a German invasion that indeed came a year later, the USSR demanded from the Finnish government an exchange of territory, in order to cushion Leningrad (St Petersburg).
-However, the Finnish government politely refused him.
+Anticipating an eventual German invasion that indeed came a year later, the USSR demanded from the Finnish government an exchange of territory, in order to cushion Leningrad (modern St Petersburg) from a northern attack.
+However, the Finnish government refused it.

-The trouble was, Stalin wasn’t accostumed at being refused, and so the USSR attacked Finland on 30th November 1939.
-To exonerate themselves, the Soviet authorithies blamed Finland of shelling the Russian town of Mainila, a Soviet false flag operation.
-The Red Army mobilised 23 divisions, 450,000 men in total, plus 2500 aircraft and thousands of tanks, while Finland gathered the less impressive amount of 30 tanks and 100 planes.
+Stalin wasn’t one to take a no for an answer, and on November 30th 1939, the USSR attacked Finland.
+To exonerate themselves of this flagrant blame, the Soviet authorithies blamed Finland for shelling the Russian town of Mainila, but the incident has been proven to be a Soviet false flag operation.
+The Red Army mobilised 23 divisions, 450,000 men in total, plus 2.500 aircraft and thousands of tanks, while Finland gathered the modest amount of 30 tanks and 100 planes.

 At this junction the former Corporal Simo reenlisted in the 6th Battalion, Infantry Regiment 34, in the 12th Division, tasked to protect Kolla from the Soviet 8th Army, comprising 4 divisions.
 Simuna gloomily remarked: “I hadn’t expected the next shooting competition to be a war.”

-Despite the USSR’s advantage in men and material, Finland’s scarce roads, and its forested landscape, dotted with thousands of small lakes, stripped the Red Army of many of their apparent advantages over the Finns.
-In addition, the winter of 1939-40 was severe above the average, with temperatures plummeting to -40 degrees Celsius.
-The Soviet soldier lacked winter equipment like skis, or white camouflage uniforms.
-Why for?
-It was to be a triumphal parade to Helsinki, they had believed.
+Despite the USSR’s insulting advantage in men and material, Finland’s scarce roads and its forested landscape, dotted with thousands of small lakes, stripped the Red Army of many of their apparent advantages over the defenders.
+In addition to, the winter of 1939-40 was extremely severe, with temperatures plummeting to -40 degrees Celsius.
+The Soviet soldier lacked winter equipment like skis or white camouflage uniforms.
+Why?
+They had been told to expect a swift victory and a prompt triumphal parade in Helsinki.

 On the other hand, the Finns, masters of cross-country skiing, knew the terrain by heart, and skilfully flanked the Russians, decimating their ranks and forcing them to retreat, despite the enemy’s mechanized superiority.
-Comrade Stalin, who had the same lack of military genius than Hitler and the same ego, had no qualms about pour more and more communist cannon-fodder, to attempt a breakthrough.
+Stalin, who had the same lack of military aptitude than Hitler and the same ego, had no qualms about pouring more and more cannon-fodder to force a breakthrough.
 Waiting for them was little Simuna, at a scarce 1,6m in height, and solely armed with his perfume to mask smells and a rifle M/28-30.